 - Property Appraisal: An appraisal is conducted to determine the property’s current market value and its income-generating potential.

-- LTV/ Equity Requirements: Lenders may require a combined loan-to-value (CLTV) ratio, often up to 70%, meaning the total of the existing mortgage and the HELOC cannot exceed 70% of the property’s appraised value.
+- LTV/ Equity Requirements: Lenders may require a combined loan-to-value (CLTV) ratio, often up to 70%, meaning the total of the existing mortgage loan and the HELOC cannot exceed 70% of the property’s appraised value.

 Benefits of DSCR HELOCs